This post is for new bloggers who want to learn how to choose a WordPress theme wisely.

 On the other hand, showcasing your photos and portfolio are the primary features of a photography blog theme.

-So, these two factors can help you sort the critical feature from the whole lot of features.
+So, these two factors can help you sort the critical feature from a whole lot of features.

-For your convenience, I’ve list out the features that a primary theme can have…
+For your convenience, I’ve listed out the features that a primary theme can have…